 Scalable persistence allows for the possibility of consumers that only periodically consume such as batch data loads that periodically bulk-load data into an offline system such as Hadoop or a relational data warehouse.

-In the case of Hadoop we parallelize the data load by splitting the load over individual map tasks, one for each node/topic/partition combination, allowing full parallelism in the loading.
+In the case of Hadoop the data load is parallelized by splitting the load over individual map tasks, one for each node/topic/partition combination, allowing full parallelism in the loading.
 Hadoop provides the task management, and tasks which fail can restart without danger of duplicate data—they simply restart from their original position.

 Static membership aims to improve the availability of stream applications, consumer groups and other applications built on top of the group rebalance protocol.
 The rebalance protocol relies on the group coordinator to allocate entity ids to group members.
 These generated ids are ephemeral and will change when members restart and rejoin.
 For consumer based apps, this “dynamic membership” can cause a large percentage of tasks re-assigned to different instances during administrative operations such as code deploys, configuration updates and periodic restarts.
 For large state applications, shuffled tasks need a long time to recover their local states before processing and cause applications to be partially or entirely unavailable.
 Motivated by this observation, Kafka’s group management protocol allows group members to provide persistent entity ids.
 Group membership remains unchanged based on those ids, thus no rebalance will be triggered.